andrewkingme/andrewkingme.github.io/_work/Synchronize-Revit-Key-Schedules.md

 ### Result

-Key schedule modifications that would have taken hours (25 hours in the case study above) now complete in just a few seconds per file, with consistently accurate results.
+Key schedule modifications that would have taken hours (25 hours in the example above) now complete in just a few seconds per file, with consistently accurate results.

 {% include image.html image="Synchronize-Revit-Key-Schedules-007.png" caption="Key Schedule in Revit" %}